-Globality Competing with Everyone from Everywhere for Everything by Sirkin and others and published by Business Press in 2008 (If you can only read one, start with this one.
-It's the most relevant to the course)
+Globality Competing with Everyone from Everywhere for Everything by Sirkin and others and published by Business Press in 2008.

 The Elephant and the Dragon by Robyn Meredith, published by Norton and Company in 2007.
 It addresses the rise of India and China.